Saying things you shouldn't say makes for good writing.

 I hope that in one of them I am wearing a watch since I'm always late.

-Years ago, I taught adult ESL classes and I read picture books to children as part of a volunteer gig.
+Years ago, I taught adult ESL classes and was a volunteer reader for children's picture books.

-Maybe one day I will do those things again.
+Maybe one day I will do that again.

-For the past two years, I have been a board member of San Diego Writers, Ink, a San Diego-based non-profit for writers.
+For the past three years, I have been a board member of San Diego Writers, Ink, a San Diego-based non-profit for writers.

 I like meeting people from everywhere and anywhere.